hstefan/hstefan.github.com/_posts/2014-07-06-Pong-Physics.md

 comments: true
 ---
 Pong is one of the earliest arcade games, written to run in very simple hardware but with some interesting properties with regards to its physics system.
-Basically, when the ball collides with the paddle it's direction is inverted and it starts going to the other side of the screen.
-However, Pong itself and its several clones implement this in way that the ball behaves differently accordingly to the part of the paddle it hits.
+Basically, when the ball collides with the paddle its direction is inverted and it starts going to the opposite side of the screen.

+However, Pong itself and its several clones implement this in a way that the ball behaves differently according to the part of the paddle it hits.
 This is exactly where things get a bit more interesting.

 <div style="text-align:center" markdown="1">
 ![Ellipse Normals](/images/ellipse-normals.png)